amirshah07/ItineraryAI/README.md

 ## **🎯 Overview**

-ItineraryAI is a full-stack web application that creates customized travel itineraries using Claude AI and Google Places API.
+ItineraryAI is a full-stack web application that creates customized travel itineraries using Anthropic's Claude API and Google Places API.
 Plan solo adventures or coordinate group trips with friends, all while discovering the perfect balance of activities, dining, and cultural experiences tailored to your preferences.

 **Why ItineraryAI?**
 * 🤖 AI-powered itinerary generation in seconds